Last updated: July 4th, 2022

 A.5.
 The data processor’s processing of personal data on behalf of the data controller may be performed when the Clauses commence.
 Processing has the following duration:

-When a subscription expires, data is not longer processed but will be subject to the procedures for storage, retention, and deletion as stated in Appendix C.4 The LMS365 SaaS terms and conditions can be downloaded here: https://lms365.com/lms365-saas-terms/
+When a subscription expires, data is no longer processed but will be subject to the procedures for storage, retention, and deletion as stated in Appendix C.4 The SAAS Agreement terms and conditions can be downloaded here: https://lms365.com/lms365-saas-terms/

 B.1.
 Approved sub-processors

 The data controller shall, on the commencement of the Clauses, authorise the use of the abovementioned sub-processors for the processing described for that party.
-The data processor shall not be entitled – without the data controller’s explicit written authorisation – to engage a sub-processor for a different processing than the one which has been agreed upon or have another sub-processor perform the described processing.
+The data processor has the data controller’s general authorisation for the engagement of sub-processors following the procedure stated in the Clauses, clause 6 (3).

 C.1.
 The subject of/instruction for the processing